Skip to content

 Name Type Description Default

---working-dir, -d path Working directory (default: .).
+--working-dir, -d path Change into this directory before running.
 None

---from text Folder name to deduplicate within the working directory.
+--from text Folder to deduplicate.
 None

 --threshold, -t integer Phash hamming distance threshold for near-duplicate detection.
 None